 Eligible applicants for the scholarship must:

-For fall 2022, the application deadline for newly admitted students is April 3.
-For new students admitted later in the cycle, current medical students and Pathways graduates, the deadline is May 31.
-Both deadlines are at 11:59 p.m.
-Arizona time on their respective dates.
+The application deadline for newly admitted students is typically in April, details and deadline are communicated by the Office of Financial Aid.
+For new students admitted later in the cycle, current medical students, and Pathways graduates, the deadline is in May.

-New student awardees will be notified on April 15, 2023.
-Currently enrolled medical students, new students admitted later in the cycle, and Pathways graduates will be notified on June 15, 2023.
+New student awardees will be notified in April.
+Currently enrolled medical students, new students admitted later in the cycle, and Pathways graduates will be notified in June.

 The scholarship will be awarded in conjunction with any other offered financial aid for the Academic Year (AY) and disbursed to the student Bursar's account for the fall and spring semesters.
 If a student has accepted other financial aid in excess of the Primary Care Scholarship, and the total aid disbursed exceeds charges, a refund will generate based on the selected Bursar's refund options.
 The Primary Care Scholarship, in combination of other aid, cannot be offered in excess of the cost of attendance and will not generate a supplemental refund.
 When a student has been awarded to the cost of attendance, the scholarship will replace the loans first.